Safeguarding Children

 To promote a safe environment for students, our selection and recruitment procedure includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks, as recommended by Norfolk County Council as governed by current legislation.

-In accordance with our responsibilities set out in Keeping Children Safe in Education September 2023, we have a Designated Safeguarding Lead, Jon Ford, who has received appropriate training for this role (in his absence, his deputy is Luke Davis).
+In accordance with our responsibilities set out in Keeping Children Safe in Education September 2025, we have a Designated Safeguarding Lead, Kate Wenlock, who has received appropriate training for this role (in her absence, her deputy is Luke Davis).

 Occasions do arise when our concern about a student requires us to consult other agencies.
 Whilst we would always aim to work in partnership with parents there may be exceptions to this when concerns are raised for the protection of a child.